sri-ni/book-notes/docker-kubernetes.md

 It is also self-healing on nodes.

-Moving the app cluster between clouds onprem or otherwise is a cinch.
+Moving the app cluster between clouds on-prem or otherwise is a cinch.

 Maintaining containerized apps at scale.

+## Prep to thrive in a container world

+Get your hands dirty.
+Docker desktop.
+Play with (docker | kubernetes) links online.
+Many related pluralsight courses of course.

+Talk to various teams.
+Have a small team initiative with a SWAT team.

+Logging and Monitoring.

+Talk!
+Prepare!

+## Suitable Workloads

+Types of applications that containers are good for or not.

+D & K are good at both stateful and stateless.
+Have added features for stateful apps.
+Stateful - has to remember stuff.
+Stateless - does not remember stuff.

+Develop apps that are...
+- modern
+- scalable
+- portable
+- self-healing

+Docker Inc. lift and shift. modernizing legacy/vintage/heritage apps.

+> Get ready for change.